Multispectral Indices for Wildfire Management: Discussion and Recommendations

 \section{Discussion and Recommendations}

 It is important to recognize that factors such as regional vegetation composition, environmental conditions, and even the scale of analysis can contribute to the poor performance of certain indices, indicating that they may require further calibration or adjustment for optimal use.
 Nonetheless, the results obtained in Studies I and II, as well as the literature reviewed throughout this work, enable us to identify several indices that are particularly effective for specific feature extraction tasks.
+The main recommendations of this study are summarized in Table~\ref{tab:sum-index-rec}, which identifies the indices that consistently performed best for specific feature extraction tasks..

-The findings from our case studies on vegetation extraction yielded relatively consistent results, with several indices, such as \acrshort{ndvi}, \acrshort{gndvi}, \acrshort{gari}, and \acrshort{ndre}, reaffirming their effectiveness by demonstrating high average accuracies and low variability.
-Interestingly, some indices originally designed for other features, such as \acrshort{bai}, also proved effective for vegetation extraction.
+The findings from our case studies on vegetation extraction yielded relatively consistent results, with several indices, such as \gls{ndvi}, \gls{gndvi}, \gls{gari}, and \gls{ndre}, reaffirming their effectiveness by demonstrating high average accuracies and low variability.
+Interestingly, some indices originally designed for other features, such as \gls{bai}, also proved effective for vegetation extraction.
 In this context, \gls{ndvi} stands as our recommended choice.
-This recommendation is based not only on \gls{ndvi}'s performance in the case studies but also on recent scientific literature supporting its efficacy and widespread use in vegetation cover assessment applications \cite{sidi2021spatiotemporal, cheng2022spatiotemporal}, particularly in segmentation tasks \cite{bosilj2018connected, ruan2020detecting}.
+This recommendation is based not only on \gls{ndvi}'s performance in the case studies but also on recent scientific literature supporting its efficacy and widespread use in vegetation cover assessment applications \citep{sidi2021spatiotemporal, cheng2022spatiotemporal}, particularly in segmentation tasks \citep{bosilj2018connected, ruan2020detecting}.